NahashGroup/Handshake/README.md

 # Handshake as Pure-PHP-Escrow-System

-Handshake, the PHP and TOR friendly escrow system.
+Handshake, the crypto PHP and TOR friendly escrow system.

 Handshake is an escrow system with highly structured conditions so that buyers and sellers can agree together on a suitable exchange.
 It is the second project brought online by the Nahash group.